+Look around the house to see if you can find something simple but interesting to start with.
 Don’t force yourself to go down the typical route of fruit or flowers.
 Find objects that are important to you:

-Hats / Shoes
+• Hats / Shoes

-Avoid reflective materials such as glass and metal, as they will be extremely difficult with regards to lighting.
+Avoid reflective materials such as glass and metal, as they will be extremely difficult with regard to lighting.
 Begin with just one object and once you feel more confident add in more.

 Cutlery and food; jewellery and perfume; books and pens – the more context and depth you can add to your still life photograph the better.

-In terms of colour, choice make sure that any additional colours, outside of your main object, isn’t brighter or more vivid.
+In terms of colour, make sure that any additional colours, outside of your main object, isn’t brighter or more vivid.
 This can distract the eye away from the primary subject.
 If you are desperate to use a certain secondary prop and it is too colourful then you’ll have to desaturate it in editing, but that’s not hard.

 Composing your still life photography is the most important part of ensuring that your work is engaging and unique.